Self-calibrating optical galaxy cluster selection bias using cluster, galaxy, and shear cross-correlations: Likelihood Analysis

 Overall, we see that $\OmegaM$ is constrained at the 4.1\% level and that $\sigma_8$ is constrained at the 12.4\% level.
-The modest constraint on $\sigma_8$ is due to the strong degeneracy with $\bc$ and $\bg$, which are both constrained at the 10\% level.
-In comparison, in Table 5 in \cite{Salcedo20}, the row corresponding to large-scale (3 $\hiMpc$) $\DS$, $\wpcg$, and $\wpgg$ leads to a 3.7\% constraint on $\sigma_8$ with fixed $\OmegaM$.
+The modest constraint on $\sigma_8$ is due to the strong degeneracy with $\bc$ and $\bg$, both constrained at the 10\% level.
+In comparison, in Table 5 in \cite{Salcedo20}, the row corresponding to the large-scale (3 $\hiMpc$) $\DS$, $\wpcg$, and $\wpgg$ leads to a 3.7\% constraint on $\sigma_8$ with fixed $\OmegaM$.
 Our constraints on $\sigma_8$ are weaker due to the larger scale cut and the free $\OmegaM$.
-This comparison highlights the benefit associated with a stronger prior on $\OmegaM$ and smaller scale cuts.
+This comparison highlights the benefit of a stronger prior on $\OmegaM$ and smaller scale cuts.

-We note that the $\sigma_8$ and $\OmegaM$ contour does not show the usual anti-correlation from cluster number counts \citepalias[e.g.][]{DESY1CL}.
+We note that the contour of $\sigma_8$ and $\OmegaM$ does not show the usual anti-correlation from cluster number counts \citepalias[e.g.][]{DESY1CL}.
 Fig.~8 in \cite{Salcedo20} shows that the $\sigma_8$ and $\OmegaM$ have the opposite effect in determining $\wpgg$ and $\wpcg$; that is, their derivatives with respect to $\sigma_8$ and $\OmegaM$ have opposite signs.
 Therefore, the constraints from the cluster and galaxy clustering signals are highly complementary to the constraints from cluster abundance and lensing.

 In Fig.~\ref{fig:best-fit} we present the best-fit model, together with the data vector and its uncertainties.
-Since the uncertainties increase with scale (also see Fig.~\ref{fig:frac_err}), the best-fit model is mostly driven by the smallest several $\rp$ bins.
+Since the uncertainties increase with scale (also see Fig.~\ref{fig:frac_err}), the best-fit model is mostly driven by the smallest $\rp$ bins.
 At larger scales, the $\wpmm$ predicted by the best-fit parameters shows a small excess compared with the $\wpmm$ from mock.
-This is related to the small excess shown in Fig.~\ref{fig:wp_compare} and the slightly larger $\OmegaM$ and $\sigma_8$ compared with the true value.
-This excess is much smaller than the current level of uncertainties but would require further examination for future data sets.
+This is related to the small excess shown in Fig.~\ref{fig:wp_compare} and the slightly larger $\OmegaM$ and $\sigma_8$ compared with the true values.
+This excess is much smaller than the current level of experimental uncertainties but would require further examination for future data sets.